 In the second Qai'dah after the Tashahhud read DUROODE IBRAHIM

-O Allah shower Your mercy upon Muhammad (peace and blessings be upon him) and the followers of Muhammad (peace and blessings be upon him) as You showered Your mercy upon Ibrahim and the followers of Ibrahim.
+O Allah shower Your mercy upon Muhammad and the followers of Muhammad as You showered Your mercy upon Ibrahim and the followers of Ibrahim.
 Behold, You are praiseworthy, glorious.
-O Allah shower Your blessings upon Muhammad (peace and blessings be upon him) and the followers of Muhammad (peace and blessings be upon him)as You showered Your upon Ibrahim and the followers of Ibrahim.
+O Allah shower Your blessings upon Muhammad and the followers of Muhammad as You showered Your upon Ibrahim and the followers of Ibrahim.
 Behold, You are praiseworthy, glorious.

 THE DUAS AFTER DUROOD